lsst/dp0-2_lsst_io/data-access-analysis-tools/nb-intro.rst

 However, if your "notebooks/tutorial-notebooks" directory is currently writable and you really want to keep it that way, follow the instructions below.

-New versions of the tutorial notebooks will be periodically released by the Community Engagement Team (CET).
+New versions of the tutorial notebooks will be periodically released.
 The contents of your "notebooks/tutorial-notebooks/" directory should automatically update when a new version of a tutorial notebook is released.
 There are several reasons why this might not occur, and, correspondingly, several ways for you to update the contents of your "notebooks/tutorial-notebooks/" directory.